-The heatmap spftware analyzes web pages and divides them into interactive elements.
+The heatmap software analyzes web pages and divides them into interactive elements.
 Then these are grouped by their tags and larger elements that contain them.
-Once the mapping is complete, the website heatmap software tracks and records website visitors’ activity.
+Once the mapping is complete, the website heatmap software tracks and records visitors’ activity.

 Heatmapping isn’t a new phenomenon by any means.
 It has been part of website optimization accreditation, CRO courses, and online marketing certification programs for a long time.
 Heatmap tools are used in data processing and representation and are great at visualizing complex data because they are easy to read and understand, unlike charts and tables.

 Some of the best heatmap tools like Plerdy, Crazy Egg, Hotjar, and Lucky Orange are already being used in all leading eCommerce platforms to increase sales turnovers and bring maximum revenue.
 Map creation is the primary step in building a visual representation of analytic data.

 Every activity gets flagged and stored in the database.
 The heatmap software tracks the movement of unique visitors only, collecting only the most accurate data presented.
 It records real-time activities and builds reports likewise.